 MySQL Enterprise Backup supports encrypted InnoDB tablespaces.
-For details on how the MySQL server encrypts and decrypts InnoDB tables, see Tablespace Encryption—it explains concepts like master key and tablespace keys, which are important for understanding how MySQL Enterprise Backup works with encrypted InnoDB tablespaces.
+For details on how the MySQL server encrypts and decrypts InnoDB tablespaces, see InnoDB Data-at-Rest Encryption—it explains concepts like master key and tablespace keys, which are important for understanding how MySQL Enterprise Backup works with encrypted InnoDB tablespaces.

 When InnoDB tablespace encryption uses Oracle Key Vault (OKV) for encryption key management, the feature is referred to as “MySQL Enterprise Transparent Data Encryption (TDE).”

-The following is a brief description on how encrypted InnoDB tables are handled by MySQL Enterprise Backup in backup, restore, and apply-log operations.
+The following is a brief description on how encrypted InnoDB tablespaces are handled by MySQL Enterprise Backup in backup, restore, and apply-log operations.